zanton123/PreprocessReads/README.md

 ###HOW TO BUILD PreprocessReads:

-PreprocessReads depends on the core cuda and c libraries as well as libz (install libzg).
-For using the multi-core compression option -pigz you need to install the package pigz in the path.
+PreprocessReads depends on the core cuda and c libraries as well as libz (**install zlib1g-dev**).
+For using the multithreaded compression option **-pigz** you need also the package pigz istalled and in the path.
 The source contains make and eclipse files for building with the NVIDIA CUDA IDE.
 If you would want to build in the terminal the following commands should be executed:

 ```
 cd